nlohmann/json/README.md

 #### Read from iterator range

-You can also read JSON from an iterator range; that is, from any container accessible by iterators whose content is stored as contiguous byte sequence, for instance a `std::vector<std::uint8_t>`:
+You can also parse JSON from an iterator range; that is, from any container accessible by iterators whose content is stored as contiguous byte sequence, for instance a `std::vector<std::uint8_t>`:

 ```cpp
 std::vector<std::uint8_t> v = {'t', 'r', 'u', 'e'};